0xDTC/LetsDefend-VMfile-Download/README.md

-Here's a `README.md` file for your script.

 # Remote File Transfer and RDP Script

-This script allows for secure file transfer from a remote Linux server or establishes an RDP (Remote Desktop Protocol) session to a Windows server.
-Depending on the type of remote server specified, it either performs an RDP session with mapped drive functionality or transfers specified files from a Linux server to a local machine.
+This script facilitates secure file transfer from a remote Linux server to a local machine or establishes an RDP (Remote Desktop Protocol) session to a Windows server with drive mapping functionality.
+Based on the server type (Windows or Linux), the script either opens an RDP session with a mapped drive or downloads files via SSH and SCP.

-## Requirements
+## Prerequisites

-- **Linux Environment**: This script is designed to be run from a Linux-based environment.
+- **Linux Environment**: This script is designed to be run from a Linux environment.
+- **Required Packages**:
-- **Expect Package**: The script uses the `expect` utility for automating SSH and SCP interactions.
+  - `expect`: Automates SSH and SCP interactions.
-- **xfreerdp**: For connecting to Windows machines via RDP.
+  - `xfreerdp`: Used for RDP connections to Windows servers.

-To install `expect` and `xfreerdp`:
+To install `expect` and `xfreerdp` on Debian-based systems:
 ```bash
 sudo apt-get update
 sudo apt-get install expect xfreerdp